 Data Products of the Center for the Study of Aging

-The Health and Retirement Study (HRS) is a longitudinal household survey data set for the study of retirement and health among the elderly in the United States.
-It is extraordinarily rich and complex.
-With the goal of making the data more accessible to researchers, the RAND Center for the Study of Aging, with funding and support from the National Institute on Aging (NIA) and the Social Security Administration (SSA), created the five data products:
+The Health and Retirement Study (HRS) is a longitudinal household survey conducted by the Institute for Social Research at the University of Michigan.
+The multidisciplinary data provide researchers the opportunity to investigate many different aspects related to population aging in the United States.
+The HRS is extraordinarily rich and complex.
+With the goal of making the data more accessible to researchers, the RAND Center for the Study of Aging, with funding and support from the National Institute on Aging (NIA) and the Social Security Administration (SSA), created the seven data products:

-- RAND HRS Data File (v.L) is a user-friendly file derived from all waves HRS.
+- RAND HRS Longitudinal File is a user-friendly file derived from all waves HRS.
 It contains cleaned and processed variables with consistent and intuitive naming conventions, model-based imputations, and spousal counterparts of most individual-level variables.

-- RAND Family Data Files are user-friendly files derived from HRS other person files.
-The files include the characteristics of all children of HRS respondents and spouses.
+- RAND HRS Family Data Files are user-friendly files derived from HRS other person files.
+The files include the characteristics of all children of HRS Respondents and spouses.

 - RAND HRS CAMS Data File is a user-friendly version of the spending section (Part B) of the CAMS survey.

 - HRS Exit/Post-Exit Interview and Finder Files combine the Exit and Post-Exit Interviews into one file per survey year.
 The Finder file allows users to identify which years Exit and Post-Exit interviews are available for each Respondent.